-Messerschmidt was a restaurant hostess at Trump golf course near Los Angeles.
-Said she had to rotate shifts when Trump visited because he liked “fresh faces” and “young girls” according to her 2013 lawsuit.
+Messerschmidt was a restaurant hostess at Trump’s golf course near Los Angeles.
+She said she had to rotate shifts when Trump visited because he liked “fresh faces” and “young girls” according to her 2013 lawsuit.
 She was one of nearly 1000 employees who filed a suit about working conditions.
 (2013)

 Miss Teen USA contestants